Sandeep Das: 2012 and Earlier

+Nonprofit Organizations Founded by Das

+Das is the founder of two nonprofit arts organizations.

+Layālaya Arts Initiative - USA

+Das founded the Layālaya Arts Initiative in 2025, a 501(c)3 nonprofit, with the mission of creating opportunities for people to engage with new ideas, traditions, and perspectives through artistic and cultural encounters.
+The organization's first major event will be the Layālaya Global Arts Festival, taking place on Oct.
+10, 2026 in Woodstock, CT.

+Harmony and Universality through Music (HUM) - India

-Also a cultural and educational entrepreneur, Sandeep founded HUM (Harmony and Universality through Music) in 2009, an ensemble of world-class artists, to promote global understanding through musical performance and education.
+Das founded HUM (Harmony and Universality through Music) in 2009, to promote global understanding through musical performance and education.
+HUM has supported the musical education of 9 specially-abled childen through the HUM-Lanxess National Scholarship, providing tuition fees for the guru; transportation costs for attending classes; and funds for buying books, instruments, and study/practice material.
 The ensemble was inspired by the Silk Road Project and Yo-Yo Ma's vision to connect the world through music.
 In March 2010, HUM presented its World Premiere Concert at Kamani Auditorium, New Delhi and Birla Sabhaghar, Kolkatta.
 In February 2011, the HUM Ensemble performed its Rhythm of Life Concert at Siri Fort Auditorium, New Delhi and NCPA, Mumbai.

 In November 2012, its World Harmony Concert was performed at the Kamani Auditorium in New Delhi, and the concert received critical acclaim in the Indian media.

-Through these concerts, HUM raises funds for its endeavors to support education in arts of differently-abled children.
+Through these concerts, HUM raises funds for its endeavors to support education in arts of disabled children.
 HUM also plans to provide health insurance for aging artists.

 The HUM Ensemble now tours extensively in the United States and has recently performed at venues like the National Gallery of Art, Carolina Performing Arts, and Cal Performances.